 Should I Use a VPN with Kodi?Posted Dec.
 12, 2018, 12:43 p.m. by Jonathan

-Many users of the media streaming service, Kodi, must have seen suggestions for them to use a VPN service on many websites which support it.
+Many users of the media streaming service, Kodi, must have seen suggestions for them to use a VPN service on many websites that support it.

 These users might first ask, 'What is a VPN?'